-- 1. Students are to line up at the playground equipment and take turns when more than one student is using the equipment. - 2.
-Students are to report problems to the adult on duty. - 3.
+1. Students are to line up at the playground equipment and take turns when more than one student is using the equipment.

+- 2. Students are to report problems to the adult on duty. - 3.
 Students are to keep hands and feet to self at all times. - 4.
-Students playing in the sand boxes are not to throw or remove sand from the boxes. - 5.
+Students playing in the wood chips or rubber chips are not to throw or remove them from the specified areas. - 5.
 Students are to return equipment to the room from which it came. - 6.
-Students are to stop whatever activity they are involved with when the bell rings.
+Students are to stop whatever activity they are involved with when the bell rings or whistle blows.
 At that time they are to walk to class or their line. - 7.
 Upper grade students are not to be at the primary drinking fountains or in the corridors by the primary rooms.
 Upper grade students are not to use the primary restrooms. - 8.
 Students are to stay out of the hallways and inner courtyards during recess except when they are en route to the restroom or if they are called to the office. - 9.
 Students are to swing forward and back, no twisting or jumping from swings. - 10.
 Tag is not an acceptable school game at any time. - 11.
 Students are not to throw bark, rocks or dirt. - 12.
 Hardballs are not allowed before school, during recess, or after school. - 13.
 Students are to be in the correct Play Zones for their grade level and engage in the appropriate activities for each zone.